 Tosin’s macro focus trumps my micro vision anytime.
 That’s why I won’t ever doubt her again, especially after what happened this morning.
 I put my Ninja blender against her Nutri Bullet.
 I was going to prove my point that the Ninja made better smoothies than the Bullet.

-Tosin thought otherwise.
+My wife, Tosin, thought otherwise a few nights before.
 So, this morning, I used the Ninja to make an Energy Elixir smoothie after the gym–throwing in two handfuls of kale, 1 frozen banana, 1 cup of red grapes (stems and all), 1 cored apple, 1/8 cup of walnuts, water, then let the blades rip for 5 minutes.

 What happened afterwards was disappointing.
 The Ninja, for all its roar and grind, left me a pulpy blob of sweet green stuff.
 I mean it was sad the way it sat there–lumpy in some parts, runny in others.

-Thinking of that debate a few nights ago, when I ran down the obvious (my claims that the Bullet’s tight two-blade system was no match for the Ninja’s three-tiered sabers), I realized my mistake.
+Thinking of that debate, when I ran down what seemed obvious (my claims that the Bullet’s tight two-blade system was no match for the Ninja’s three-tiered sabers), I realized my mistake.
 “There is nothing more deceptive than an obvious fact,” the late Arthur Conan Doyle, physician and writer, once stated.

 Looking back, I see our debate was more than about kitchen appliances and smooth juice.
 Tosin’s never been one to go with what seems obvious.
 In fact, her analytical mind combs through “fact”, crunching and verifying all relevant data, before accepting or rejecting the seemingly obvious.
 She keeps me on my toes–something I appreciate, though I don’t always show it.